What we do

 Once all this is done and the cat is in full health, we try to match it to the right home.
 You can see some of the cats and kittens in our care awaiting new homes on the Adopt A Cat pages.
-To adopt one of our cats, please call our Local Helpline on 0845 313 4746.
-Alternatively, for cats you can e-mail Lynette, our Adoption Officer, at email@example.com or for kittens, please contact Louise on firstname.lastname@example.org
+To adopt one of our cats or kittens, please call our Local Helpline on 0333 567 4746.
+Alternatively, you can e-mail Sally, our Adoption Officer, at firstname.lastname@example.org.

 Whilst waiting to be homed, the cats are cared for by our volunteer fosterers in their homes or in specially-designed pens in their gardens.
 The pens require constant maintenance to keep them and the cats cosy and clean.
 Whilst we do not run a homing centre, we hold 'Homing Days' three or four times a year, where many of the cats and kittens in our care can be seen - please look at our Events page for details.
 Other volunteers look after our Sponsored cats - those that are too old or sick to be re-homed.
 In addition, we are called on to trap, spay/neuter and return feral cats – sometimes colonies of them!

 With all these cats in care, volunteers organise the ordering and delivery of food, litter and other supplies and transport cats about: a never-ending job!

 One of our aims is to encourage the neutering of all cats and kittens.
 For cat owners in need, we can provide assistance in the form of money-off vouchers towards the veterinary cost of neutering.
 For more information, please call our Local Helpline 0333 567 4746.
 This is also the number to call for help on cat care issues or advice on what to do for a cat in need.

 Through our Lost and Found pages, we list lost and found cats in the hope of reuniting them with their owners.